Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/gdpr/index.md

 </figure>

-The new GDPR request appears as a new record in the GDPR Requests tab, click on SHOW to visualize it.
+<br>The new GDPR request appears as a new record in the GDPR Requests tab, click on SHOW to visualize it.